ErnestThePoet/js-https/README.md

 It's recommended to use a dedicated `JsHttps` object for each request, and call `encryptRequestData` and `decryptResponseData` once each only.

-## Safety Details
+## Safety Notes

+This project is for **purely demonstrational purposes** and only provides limited safety for Ajax requests against eavesdroppers.
+Apparently, js-https cannot encrypt HTTP requests other than Ajax, like page resources(html, js, css...) that browser fetches itself.
+Also, it does not provide [Forward Secrecy](https://en.wikipedia.org/wiki/Forward_secrecy) and cannot defend [Man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack).
-The AES encryption uses CBC mode with 128-bit key size, with PKCS #7 padding mode.
+Inside js-https, the AES encryption uses CBC mode with 128-bit key size, with PKCS #7 padding mode.
 The key size for RSA encryption should be at lease 2048 bits, as is [recommended](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57Pt3r1.pdf) by NIST since 2015.
 In js-https it should be just 2048 bits for performance.

 ## Credits